Skip to main content

 Practising pronouns

-2. Explain that we can all make mistakes and might get it wrong sometimes.
+1. Remind everyone that learning and using people’s correct pronouns is important and shows respect.
+It might take some practice.
+We can all make mistakes and might get it wrong sometimes.
 We just need to always try our best.

 1. Tell everyone that they’re going to now practise getting these pronouns right.
-Ask everyone to get into small teams and distribute a pack of each set of cards to each group.
+Ask everyone to get into small teams and distribute the sets of cards to each group.

 • Sam the dog uses ‘he/him’ pronouns.